File system: Network file systems

 A network file system is a file system that acts as a client for a remote file access protocol, providing access to files on a server.
 Programs using local interfaces can transparently create, manage and access hierarchical directories and files in remote network-connected computers.
 Examples of network file systems include clients for the NFS, AFS, SMB protocols, and file-system-like clients for FTP and WebDAV.

 Shared disk file systems

 A shared disk file system is one in which a number of machines (usually servers) all have access to the same external disk subsystem (usually a storage area network).
 The file system arbitrates access to that subsystem, preventing write collisions.
 Examples include GFS2 from Red Hat, GPFS, now known as Spectrum Scale, from IBM, SFS from DataPlow, CXFS from SGI, StorNext from Quantum Corporation and ScoutFS from Versity.

 Special file systems

-A special file system presents non-file elements of an operating system as files so they can be acted on using file system APIs.
-This is most commonly done in Unix-like operating systems, but devices are given file names in some non-Unix-like operating systems as well.
+Some file systems expose elements of the operating system as files so they can be acted on via the file system API.
+This is common in Unix-like operating systems, and to a lesser extent in other operating systems.
+Examples include:

-Device file systems

-A device file system represents I/O devices and pseudo-devices as files, called device files.
-Examples in Unix-like systems include devfs and, in Linux 2.6 systems, udev.
-In non-Unix-like systems, such as TOPS-10 and other operating systems influenced by it, where the full filename or pathname of a file can include a device prefix, devices other than those containing file systems are referred to by a device prefix specifying the device, without anything following it.